General remarks

 The above 200Hz and 100Hz DSP filter settings are 227Hz and 155Hz in reality.

+Both filter curves represent a more analogue shape.
 Not the slightest ringing noted.
 Even the 100Hz DSP filter sounds as clean as possible.
 Perhaps this is due to different chosen DSP filter algorithms by Ten-Tec designers.
 It does offer the most analogue sound and shows great receiving performance; signals could still be detected deep down in its calm noise floor.
 What a relief for your ears.

 Do not forget the PLL design offers an extremely low close-in phase noise, not matched by any other but the Perseus.